Add data to a composite index

 You now have a chart that shows the number of the Total Asian population disaggregated by the index score quintile values.
 For all the census tracts belonging to each quintile, the population in the Total Asian field is summed up, and the result is shown in the chart.

-Next, you will duplicate this chart to show disaggregated data for the Hmong specific Asian group
+Next, you'll duplicate this chart to show disaggregated data for the Hmong group.

 - Close any open charts.